 With meat and fish consumption going up around the world, it can sometimes feel harder than ever for vegetarians to eat well.
-However, the good news is that vegetarianism is also on the rise too!
+However, the good news is that vegetarianism is on the rise too!
 Especially as awareness grows of a plant-based diet being better for the environment.
 But here are some countries where you really shouldn't struggle to find good food.

 Expect lots of healthy vegetable and beancurd dishes, including mock meat dishes made of gluten or soya.